Top 15 coolest things to do in Finland

 1. See the Northern Lights or Midnight Sun in Lapland

-Finnish Lapland is one of the best places in the world to catch the spectacular aurora borealis.
+Finnish Lapland is one of the best places in the world to catch a glimpse of the spectacular aurora borealis.
 Here, the ethereal dancing lights are visible on roughly 200 nights a year, although your chances of spotting them are much higher when visiting from September to March.

 Rovaniemi is right by the Arctic Circle and is one of the most popular places to chase the Northern Lights in Finland.
 Here you’re spoiled for choice on ways to hunt for them, from snowshoeing to cross-country skiing.